Transfer In to Penn Engineering

 A student who wishes to transfer into Penn Engineering from another school at the University should complete a worksheet on Penn InTouch for the appropriate engineering or applied science curriculum.
 (Refer to the sections on advising and Course Planning Guides.)
 All internal transfer students must select a major at the time of application.
 The entering year determines the specific requirements to satisfy the BSE or BAS degree for each major.
 Students who entered Penn prior to Fall 2020 will not be allowed to switch into the “Entered Fall 2020 or later” CPG.
 There will be no exceptions.

 A student who entered Penn from another college or university (external transfer student) is ineligible to apply for internal transfer.

 A student may not transfer into Penn Engineering if their transcript shows that good performance in a Penn Engineering program is unlikely, or if the record includes uncleared F, I, GR or NR grades.
 A student must first complete a minimum of eight (8) Penn course units to be eligible.
 The minimum gpa for consideration is 3.0; different criteria are used for entry into dual degree programs.
 In particular, we look for successful completion of calculus (typically, at least MATH 114) and physics (typically, PHYS 150/151).
 Course requirements may vary depending on the selected major as well as the number of semesters completed.

 Applications for internal transfer must be made prior to the end of the sophomore year at Penn.

 If you have additional questions, please email email@example.com.

-For any course taken pass/fail in Spring 2020, please be aware of the following:
+For any course taken pass/fail in Spring 2020, Fall 2020, and Spring 2021 please be aware of the following:

-- If you receive a ‘P’ in a math, science or engineering course taken in Spring 2020, you will be eligible to apply.
+- If you receive a ‘P’ in a math, science or engineering course taken during the semesters indicated above, you will be eligible to apply.
 However, the committee will consider the strength of your performance in required courses taken pass/fail to ensure that you meet the standards expected for internal transfer students.